Methylprednisolone: Asthma

 In 2001–2002, 11.4% of patients diagnosed with asthma and seen at an outpatient visit were prescribed oral corticosteroids as a long-term control therapy.
-The National Asthma Education and Prevention Program (NAEPP) indicates systemic methylprednisolone in both short and long-term therapies to quickly control and to suppress persistent asthma, respectively.
-For exacerbations that result in a visit to the Emergency Department (ED), oral methylprednisolone is preferred over intravenous administration, unless there are issues with adherence or vomiting.
-Oral methylprednisolone is less invasive and studies have shown that equivalent efficacy compared to intravenous methylprednisolone.
+The National Asthma Education and Prevention Program (NAEPP) indicates systemic methylprednisolone in both short- and long-term therapies to quickly control and to suppress persistent asthma, respectively.
+For exacerbations that result in a visit to the emergency department (ED), oral methylprednisolone is preferred over intravenous administration, unless there are issues with adherence or vomiting.
+Oral methylprednisolone is less invasive and studies have shown equivalent efficacy to intravenous methylprednisolone.
 Dosage above 60–80 mg/day or 2 mg/kg/day is not recommended as it has not been shown to alter pulmonary function, rate of admission, or length of stay in the hospital compared to lower doses.
 Following ED discharge, it is advised to prescribe a five-day course of methylprednisolone to decrease the probability of relapse or withdrawal symptoms.

 Rheumatic diseases

-Methylprednisolone is used to treat several rheumatic diseases, such as Systemic Lupus Erythematosus (SLE) and Rheumatoid Arthritis (RA).
+Methylprednisolone is used to treat several rheumatic diseases, such as systemic lupus erythematosus (SLE) and rheumatoid arthritis (RA).
 Methylprednisolone dosage and administration for these diseases is highly variable due to varied pathophysiology between the diseases and within patients diagnosed with a given disease.
-In Lupus Nephritis, a common manifestation of SLE, patients are often prescribed methylprednisolone concomitantly with immunosuppressants.
-Severe manifestations are often treated with Cyclophosphamide or Rituximab and three doses of methylprednisolone IV-pulse treatment (as recommended by ACR guidelines) before switching to oral prednisolone and azathioprine for maintenance.
+In lupus nephritis, a common manifestation of SLE, patients are often prescribed methylprednisolone concomitantly with immunosuppressants.
+Severe manifestations are often treated with cyclophosphamide or rituximab and three doses of methylprednisolone IV-pulse treatment (as recommended by ACR guidelines) before switching to oral prednisolone and azathioprine for maintenance.

 Intra-articular corticosteroid injections (IACI) are a second-line therapy to relieve joint pain resulting from rheumatoid arthritis.
 It is most commonly injected into the joints of the knees and shoulders.
 Although the injection is local, studies have shown systemic absorption as evidenced by beneficial effects on distant joints.
 In an attempt to minimize HPA suppression, FDA guidelines have restricted IACIs to three per year, with a minimum of 30 days in between injections.